conduktor/conduktor-docs/src/pages/changelog/Console-1.36.1.md

 ### Fixes

-- Fixed an issue where policies without labels were not properly displayed in the application catalog
+- Fixed an issue where Policies without labels were not properly displayed in the Application Catalog in Console
 - Fixed an issue where the default produce header used a problematic naming format (app.name) that could cause compatibility issues with certain connectors